Blink vs Ring

 Blink

 Next, we set up the cameras.
-We added the provided batteries to our Indoor and Outdoor cameras by opening their backs with the included tool.
-From there, we scanned each camera’s QR code to connect it to our Sync Module.
-Once the app notified us that the process was complete, we returned to the home screen and renamed our cameras, which were originally listed as serial numbers, based on where we planned to place them.
+We inserted the provided batteries into our Blink Indoor and Outdoor cameras by opening their back casing using the included tool.
+They booted up quickly, and once they were powered on, we connected them to the Sync Module by scanning a QR code on each camera.
+When the app and cameras finished syncing up, we returned to the home screen and renamed our cameras based on where we planned to place them (e.g. Living room, Kitchen, Backyard, etc.).

 While all Blink cameras are built capable of resting on a table or shelf, the Blink Indoor and Outdoor cameras can also be mounted on the wall.
 We placed our Minis on an end table and a bookshelf.
 Since the majority of burglars enter through a first-floor door or window,2 we used the mounting instructions and kit provided to secure our Blink Indoor on the wall near our back door and our Blink Outdoor at the front of our porch.